-We were therefore committed to replacing in a more traditional lime mortar suitable to the building and advice was taken from Tim Wells at Eden Hot Lime, local manufacturers of lime mortar, based, not too far away, in Great Musgrave in the Eden Valley.
-Indeed, they are suppliers and consultants to historic buildings including the National Trust and English Heritage properties, so we had certainly come to the right place.
+We were therefore committed to replacing in a more traditional lime mortar suitable to the building and have taken advice from Tim Wells at Eden Hotlime, local manufacturers of lime mortar based not too far away in Great Musgrave in the Eden Valley.
+Indeed, they are suppliers and consultants to historic buildings including the National Trust and English Heritage properties, so we have come to the right place.
 Whilst we had included repointing in our 2021 listed building application with the Yorkshire Dales National Park, other works simply had to take priority.
-Nevertheless, we had approval subject to a condition of inspection by the listed building officer and provided that we started the work within 3 years.
+Nevertheless, we had approval subject to a condition of inspection by the listed building officer and provided that we started the work in 3 years.